Kharacternyk/pacwall/README.rst

             GSIZE is deprecated, you probably want to set RANKSEP instead.
             OUTPUT is the relative to CWD path of the generated image.
             SCREEN_SIZE makes sense to set only if -D is enabled and you're on Wayland.

+            Specifying one or more REPO:COLOR changes the default highlight color for packages from REPO to COLOR.
+Example: pacwall core:green community:red

 Additional customizations can be performed by modifying the script itself.
 The code in the script is well-structured (should be).